 Milwaukee is a county of extremes.
 It is one of the state’s smallest counties geographically – and its most populous.
 Its mood ranges from the hustle and bustle of Milwaukee’s downtown to the rural quietness of River Hills, Hales Corners and Franklin.

-There is the nightlife revelry along Water and Brady Streets and the quiet serenity of the 15,000-acre Milwaukee County park system.
+There is the nightlife revelry along Water, Brady and Old World Third streets and the quiet serenity of the 15,000-acre Milwaukee County park system.
 There’s the majestic fury of Lake Michigan on a blustery November day and the quiet gurgling of the Kinnickinnic River.
 There are the stately lakefront mansions along the county’s North Shore and the South Side’s modest bungalows.
 It is a county of cities and villages – from the sprawling city of Milwaukee to the quiet village of Greendale, a "Greenbelt" community designed and built around public parks.
 There really is something for everyone in Milwaukee County.
 No matter where you live in this dynamic county, you will never be far from the action.

 Milwaukee is the hub of the metropolitan area.
 The 30th largest city in the nation, it is known for its cleanliness, beauty and diverse population.
 It is a community with a big-city soul and a small-town heart.
 Milwaukee is both accessible and affordable.
 Home prices have appreciated conservatively, avoiding the wild swings that have plagued other housing markets.
 Because of Milwaukee’s "melting pot" heritage, there is a variety of neighborhoods from which to choose, each with its own distinctive flavor.
 These quiet, residential neighborhoods are scattered throughout the city, often distinguished by parks and small commercial districts.